taylormaurer4323/water_turret/new/README.md

-Servo.py file is an example of how to control the servo via the raspberry pi

-dry_run.py file is how to control solenoid.
+Servo.py file is an example of how to control the servo via the raspberry pi You want to make sure this is working: www.yahboom.net/study/16-servo-ctrl dry_run.py file is how to control solenoid.